This information will help you prepare for your diagnostic laryngoscopy at Memorial Sloan Kettering Cancer Center (MSK).

 Since you will be asleep during your procedure, you must prepare for your laryngoscopy as if you were having surgery.
 Your nurse will give you a resource called Getting Ready for Surgery.
 It contains important information you will need to prepare for your procedure.

 Be sure your nurse practitioner and your doctor know all of the medications you’re taking.
 If you take medication to thin your blood, such as to treat blood clots or to prevent a heart attack or stroke, ask your doctor if you should stop taking it.
 Some examples are aspirin, warfarin (Coumadin®), dalteparin (Fragmin®), heparin, tinzaparin (Innohep®), enoxaparin (Lovenox®), clopidogrel (Plavix®), and cilostazol (Pletal®).
 Do not stop taking these medications without talking with your doctor.

 Some medications, such as aspirin, ibuprofen (Advil®, Motrin®), and vitamin E, can cause bleeding problems.
 Do not take medication that has them unless your doctor says it is ok.

-- Stop taking aspirin and vitamin E 10 days before your procedure, or as instructed by your doctor.
+- Stop taking vitamin E 10 days before your procedure, or as instructed by your doctor.